Not My Job: We Quiz The Beastie Boys On Yeast

 HOROVITZ: I - that had happened, yeah.

-BILL KURTIS: And I'm like - does that strike you, like an amazing stroke of luck because, then, you had money to, like, you know, pay rent and buy that first drum machine?
+KURTIS: And I'm, like, that - does that strike you, like, an amazing stroke of luck because then you had money to, like, you know, pay rent and buy that first drum machine?

 HOROVITZ: Yeah, it was pretty awesome to go from zero to we got a bunch of money.
 It was pretty nice.

-HOROVITZ: I've never had cash like that.
-I was at a friend's house.
-And I heard our song playing from the TV set and was like - it was one of those things that make you go hmm.
+HOROVITZ: I'd never had cash like that.
+I was at a friend's house, and I heard our song playing from the TV set and was, like - it was one of those things that make you go hmm.